Aurillium/RootRemover/README.md

 # RootRemover (CVE-2026-31431)
 Temporarily removes the root password, uses CVE-2026-31431 to allow escalation to root without knowing the current user's password.

 Please use responsibly, only on systems you are authorised to test.
+Currently only seems to work on Debian derivatives.

 Actual exploit code is from [rootsecdev](https://github.com/rootsecdev/cve_2026_31431)'s repo, I just change the bytes written for reasons listed below.